 - 1-year plan: $6.49 per month

 At the moment, IPVanish is also offering a 2-year deal for new users at $89.99.
-That’s $3.75 a month, in case you were wondering.
+That’s $3.75 a month.

 With its only 7-day money-back guarantee, this VPN service is not exactly the best buy out there today.
 Still, these prices are quite fair compared to other, pricier providers (e.g., Astrill and Perfect Privacy).
 Moreover, if we also consider that IPVanish owns and maintains their entire global network, maybe we should cut them some slack and appreciate the effort.

+As we have already mentioned, this provider has stopped supporting anonymous payment methods like cryptocurrencies.
 This, unfortunately, could put off the types of customers (investigative journalists, hackers, activists, and, let’s face it, various criminals) who need the highest possible level of online privacy.

 Let us learn from your experience

 Was this IPVanish review useful?
 Have you ever tried using IPVanish or any other VPN app?
 What were your impressions?

 Feel free to leave your comments below.